 On the Romantic Road you can admire the little town of Rothenburg with the well-preserved towers of the city wall and a spectacular medieval center.

-Oberammergau, the famous Passion Play village: every 10 years the inhabitants of the village perform the Passion of Jesus Christ – due to an oath that goes back to the 17th century.
+Oberammergau, famous Passion Play village: every 10 years the inhabitants of the village perform the Passion of Jesus Christ – due to an oath that goes back to the 17th century.
 You’ll be enchanted by the houses of the village painted with frescoes, by the woodcarvings and of course by the charming surroundings that attract visitors and sportsmen in summer and in winter.
+The next Passion Play is soon – in 2020!
 If you are lucky you will see the cows being brought back from the meadows to their stables after a day of grazing, or in September you might see the parade of the cows that spent the summer up in the high Alps being led down proudly and festively to their winter quarters.

 Or you may want to visit the outstanding „Museum of Imagination“ of Lothar-Guenther Buchheim (author of “The Boat”), who succeeded in combining nature, his own works of art and his spectacular art collection with lively and dynamic changing exhibitions in his very own museum on lake Starnberg just south of Munich.